You want smart political talk without the meltdowns?

 All right, we're loaded up today.

-Larry Cudlow and Dave Bratt.
+Larry Kudlow and Dave Bratt.

-Also, John Solomon, a huge blockbuster, he's breaking it here.
+Also, John Solomon, a huge blockbuster.

-Uranium one.
+Uranium One.

 What did Obama know and when did he know it?